Redfin vs. Realtor: An Easy Choice

 Redfin agents offer many of the same general services as traditional real estate agents, including help with pricing, marketing, showings, offers, paperwork, and closing coordination.

-But Redfin agents manage and render these services differently.
+However, Redfin agents manage and render these services differently.
 If you're wondering if and why Redfin is bad, the biggest downside can be the spotty, hands-off service, especially for inexperienced home buyers and sellers.
-This is a key difference when compared to other real estate companies that provide a more personal, hands-on approach.
+This is a key difference compared to other real estate companies that provide a more personal, hands-on approach.

 1. Higher volume, less personalized attention